Trump-appointed Postal Service chief to testify amid fears about U.S. election

 The Democratic-controlled House will meet on Saturday to consider legislation prohibiting changes to Postal Service levels that were in place on Jan.
 1, 2020, said the chamber’s No. 2 Democrat, Majority Leader Steny Hoyer.

 A Democratic congressional aide said the legislation will also include $25 billion in funding for the Postal Service.
-Congressional Democrats had sought that amount in talks on coronavirus relief legislation that broke down more than a week ago without an agreement.
+Congressional Democrats had sought that amount in talks on coronavirus relief legislation that broke down over a week ago.

-While Trump has voiced opposition to such funding, White House Chief of Staff Mark Meadows told reporters on Monday the administration could agree to Postal Service funding as part of a bill to deliver relief to millions of Americans during the pandemic.
+While Trump has voiced opposition to such funding, White House Chief of Staff Mark Meadows said Monday the administration could agree to Postal Service funding as part of a bill to deliver coronavirus aid .

-Reporting by Katanga Johnson, David Shepardson and Susan Heavey; Additional reporting by Steve Holland and Alexandra Alper; Writing by David Morgan; Editing by Scott Malone, Will Dunham and Chizu Nomiyama
+Reporting by Katanga Johnson, David Shepardson and Susan Heavey; Additional reporting by Steve Holland and Alexandra Alper; Writing by David Morgan; Editing by Scott Malone, Will Dunham, Chizu Nomiyama and Sonya Hepinstall